alice-and-eve/2026/index.md

 We are thrilled to announce the Alice & Eve 2026 poster contest with exciting prizes awaiting the winners!

-We invite all female students (Bachelor/Master/PhD) and early career researchers of computing and related subjects (in the broadest sense) to submit a poster.
+We invite women and other people of marginalized genders who are Bachelor’s, Master’s, or PhD students, or early-career researchers to submit a poster.
 Your poster can be on any computing topic you like: from social networking to quantum computing and from medical image processing to formal verification.
 If it involves computers, we are interested.
 The preferred poster language is English.
 We welcome you to reuse any existing/published work or poster, no need to print it again.

 To enter the poster contest, please write a half-page abstract (word limit: 250 words) on the topic of your poster and submit it by **15 September 2026** via EasyChair: <a href="https://easychair.org/conferences/?conf=aliceeve2026" target="_blank" rel="noopener noreferrer">https://easychair.org/conferences/?conf=aliceeve2026</a>